Oxfordshire Plan 2050 and Business

 ‘Oxfordshire Plan 2050 – why the business voice needs to be heard’

-The Oxfordshire Plan 2050 team is working with the Oxfordshire Local Enterprise Partnership (OxLEP) to hold a special, live online Q&A for businesses on Thursday 29 July 2021 from 8.30am to 10am.
+Recently, the Oxfordshire Plan 2050 team worked with the Oxfordshire Local Enterprise Partnership (OxLEP) to hold a special, live online Q&A for businesses.

-‘Oxfordshire Plan 2050 – why the business voice needs to be heard’ will feature a number of high-profile Oxfordshire business leaders who will outline why it’s vital that the county’s business community engage with Oxfordshire Plan 2050, helping to shape a future economy that is viable for many and creates opportunities for all communities – whether local, national or international.
+‘Oxfordshire Plan 2050 – why the business voice needs to be heard’ featured a number of high-profile Oxfordshire business leaders who outlined why it’s vital that the county’s business community engages with the Oxfordshire Plan 2050, to help shape a future economy that is viable for many and creates opportunities for all communities – whether local, national or international.

-The event will take the form of a Q&A session with a range of business representatives answering questions – an allocated slot for the event will also be made for businesses to ask their questions too.
+The event took the form of a Q&A session with a range of business representatives answering questions.

 Why does it matter for Oxfordshire businesses?